-Career, megatrends, the future of Europe, multilateral and global issues are to be discussed at the conference.
-It will also be a platform for the mentees to present a project they have been working on to redefine Europe’s narrative.
-The previous cohort has focused on China, supply chain, Europe’s foreign policy interests, digital health, mobility, the taxonomy, the digital euro, Africa, hydrogen and the energy price crisis, Brexit and digital transformation.
+Career, megatrends, the future of Europe, multilateral and global issues are to be discussed in the exchanges.
+It will also be an opportunity for the mentees to discuss a project they have been working on or they have a particular interest in.
+The previous cohort has focused on China, supply chain, Europe’s foreign policy interests, digital health, mobility, the taxonomy, the digital euro, Africa, hydrogen and the energy price crisis.

 How to become a United Europe Advocate?

 Each year, United Europe corporate and individual members have the opportunity to nominate candidates or apply to the program.
 Applications are reviewed by a selection committee and matched.
 Finally, a new cohort of Mentors and Mentees will be working together.
 You have to be a member of United Europe to participate in the program.

 If you are interested in participating in the program, please contact us by email at .